Paymentshield/api-docs/source/includes/_quote.md

 Please see the code pane for an example of QuickQuote request message.

+### Flexible Quick Quote

+If you are integrating from another application and have more information available than the above list of minimum data requirements you can send additional fields.
+The more information you are able to provide in the quick quote request the more accurate the quote response will be.

 ### Third Party Property Data

 If you send the `UseThirdPartyData` parameter with a value of `true` in a POST QuickQuote request, you can omit the following three fields from the QuickQuote request: